alxjpzmn/doughbox/README.md

 ## What is this?

 Doughbox is a self-hosted portfolio tracker.
-It lets you import various brokerage statements (more on supported brokers below), stores them all in a unified format in a Postgres instance and then displays you various stats on your portfolio, either via CLI or web interface (which can also be used as PWA on your phone).
+It lets you import various brokerage statements (more on supported brokers below), stores them all in a unified format in a Postgres instance and then displays various stats on your portfolio, either via CLI or web interface (which can also be used as PWA on your phone).

 If you need to take care of capital gains taxes in Austria, you can use Doughbox to help you prepare your tax declaration.
 Beware that I'm not a tax advisor and I take no responsibility for the outcome — you're responsible for your taxes, so: read the code, do your own research and consult a professional tax advisor.